C-Cracks/OSCP-Automation/README.md

 # OSCP-Automation
 A collection of personal scripts used in hacking excercises.
+Consider a majority of them in beta- useable but I will probably improve them as time goes on. :)
-Consider a majority of them in beta- useable but I will probably improve them as time goes on. :) https://c-cracks.tumblr.com/
+There's also some notes on web app and OS vulnerabilties, in addition to pointers for useful commands etc. https://c-cracks.tumblr.com/

 ## enum.sh
 * Performs an Nmap scan on the provided IP and further Wfuzz and Nikto scans on discovered web servers (per port found to be a web server)
 * Very basic in nature and I'm sure there's more intuitive tools out there; I'm building my own collection of scan automation tools.

-## privesc.sh
+## Linux/privesc.sh
 * Automation of info gathering for Linux privilege escalation
 * Can be used even if upload to the victim isn't possible as a reference